Churchill Statue Vandalised Outside Parliament, Man Arrested - Guido Fawkes

-A man was arrested last night after a statue of Winston Churchill in Parliament Square was defaced with graffiti.
+A man was arrested last night after a statue of Winston Churchill in Parliament Square was graffitied.
 A co-conspirator told Guido:

 “A lefty loon was arrested defacing the Churchill statue in Parliament Square.
 He was swiftly dealt with by police from parliament.”

-A warden in Parliament Square said the graffiti – which has been daubed on the statue’s stone plinth – said “something racist” and police are examining CCTV footage of the incident.
+A warden in Parliament Square said the graffiti – which was daubed on the statue’s stone plinth – said “something racist” and that police are examining CCTV footage of the incident.
 A Met Police spokesman told Guido:

 “At around 21:45hrs on Tuesday, 24 October, officers arrested a man in Parliament Square, Westminster SW1 on suspicion of criminal damage.